 Why exactly would a business do this?

-Some parked domains are just held for future business ideas.
-If you’re building a business but aren’t quite ready to go live, you might want to buy your domain and leave it parked until you’re ready to launch.
+Some parked domains are held for future business ideas.
+If you’re building a business but aren’t ready to go live, you might buy the domain now and leave it parked.
+Many owners add a simple “coming soon” or “for sale” page, or even collect emails for launch updates.

-There are a lot of reasons to buy a domain and park it, but no matter your reason, you want to be certain there’s at least some sort of return on investment involved—even if it doesn’t translate into actual revenue.
+There are plenty of reasons to buy a domain and park it, but no matter your reason, make sure there’s some return on investment—brand safety, traffic capture, or resale potential—even if it isn’t direct revenue.

-If you find your parked domain isn’t valuable to you anymore, you can always let it go.
-Alternatively, you can choose to resell it—sometimes for more than what you invested in it initially.
+If you find your parked domain isn’t valuable anymore, you can let it expire (mind registrar timelines) or list it for sale—sometimes for more than you originally paid if it has strong keywords or brand appeal.

 How Do Parked Domains Make Money?

-There are two main ways to make money with parked domains: reselling them or using domain parking services.
+There are two primary ways to make money with parked domains: reselling them or using domain parking services that display ads on a landing page.
+A third, related approach is using a “for sale” lander to attract inbound offers while the name is parked.

 Let’s take a closer look at each of these options: